Circumstances that require documentation:

 There’s no required documentation for these circumstances, but our specialized team will review each case to confirm that you’re directly affected.

-Severe security advisories for political or civil unrest in the area that the guest is traveling from, traveling to, or that the host’s home is located in.
+Severe security advisories for political or civil unrest in the area that the guest is traveling from, traveling to, or that the steward’s home is located in.
 Examples include:

 - Civil Unrest